 The final of these stress management strategies that can make all the difference in your life is to stop letting others force you into things.
 Instead, you are the one that should make those decisions for yourself.
 This calls for learning for to be more assertive at times, which is far better than remaining a pushover and stressing about it.

-These stress management strategies are just another resource that can save you from pain in the future.
+These stress management techniques are just another resource that can save you from pain in the future.
 You also might benefit from reading my earlier post on how to focus on the present when undergoing tough times.